Icon-Newsletter

 2. Submit the Requirements for Purchase (For Housing Loan Only)

-This is an additional step for buyers who will purchase a foreclosed property through a Pag-IBIG housing loan.
+This is an additional step for buyers purchasing a foreclosed property through a Pag-IBIG housing loan.

 Within 30 calendar days of paying your reservation fee, submit all the required documents to the Pag-IBIG office.